 There are a lot of nice things you need to say more often, but “please” and “thank you” are the biggest two.
 Whenever you ask for a favor or whenever someone extends a small but kind gesture, throw these phrases out.
 People like to be appreciated, even in this tiny way.

 We get it.
 You’re in love!
 And truly, that’s amazing.
 We hope you and your partner have many romantic evenings together.
 However, try to keep your romantic feelings as private as possible.
-It doesn’t matter who you are, PDA acts like kissing, groping, licking, and excessive hugging should be kept to your bedroom.
+While it can be hard to know what PDA is OK and what is not, it’s best to keep acts like kissing, groping, licking and excessive hugging to your bedroom

 Elbows should never rest on the table.
 There’s a simple, practical reason to explain this one: If you’re leaning forward with your arms on the table, not only will you definitely be slouching, but you’ll also almost certainly be blocking the conversation from flowing around you.
 With your body leaning forward over the table as you rest your arms on it, you’ll be interrupting other guests, even if you don’t realize you’re being rude.

 There’s an art to tipping, but a general guideline is that when you are at a sit-down restaurant, you tip your server 20 percent of the check.
 Something that is never OK?
 Giving your server no tip.
-Whether or not you like them, tips are an important part of a server’s income, and stiffing them is incredibly rude, no matter how bad the service is, you should always give at least 15 percent.
+Whether or not you like them, tips are an important part of a server’s income, and stiffing them is incredibly rude — so no matter how bad the service is, you should always give at least 15 percent.
+Not doing so is one of the worst things you can do at a restaurant.

 The easiest way to become a pro at small talk?
 Learn how to listen.
 Everyone likes to talk about themselves, but when you’re engaged in a pleasant conversation, don’t forget to ask your conversation partner plenty of questions and listen to their answers.
 You never know what you may learn about another person!

 Some people don’t care for seafood, but no one cares for seeing your food.
 Everyone is taught not to speak with one’s mouth full from a young age, and it’s something that should never be forgotten.
 Even if someone has asked you a question and you’re desperate to answer but you’ve got your mouth full, finish what you’re eating before you reply.
-If you don’t, and you instead shower your fellow diner with crumbs, you can be sure that they won’t be asking you any more questions for the rest of the evening.
+Doing otherwise would make you a victim to one of the most common table etiquette mistakes.

 No matter how entertaining that text or funny that tweet is, resist the urge to check your phone during a real-life conversation with someone.
 If you happen to be expecting an important call, let the people around you know before you start your evening and only check your cellphone when absolutely necessary.
-And if you had a question on whether or not this behavior is OK, we bet you need these other etiquette questions answered, too.
+Making sure that you’re paying attention to those you are with is just one of the many old etiquette rules we need to bring back.